-Child Protection is the term used to describe the responsibilities and activities undertaken to prevent or stop children being abused or maltreated.

-Child Safeguarding refers to actions, policies and procedures that create and maintain protective environments for children including to protect them from exploitation and abuse of all kinds
+Child Safeguarding is the term used to describe the responsibilities and activities undertaken to prevent or stop children from being abused or maltreated.
+It refers to actions, policies and procedures that create and maintain protective environments for children.

 Children in Emergencies